LP12 Support

 • There are many scammers out there who will take you for a ride, or just someone who does not know what they are talking about.
 Before you commit to buying a LP12, here are some pointers:

 Online photos: You can spot a scammer a mile away.
 If there are five photos, for example, and each shows a LP12 with a different power switch, arm, cartridge, platter, and so on, it is probably not the actual unit for sale.
 I see this on Gumtree and Facebook Marketplace every day.
+Stay away.

 Price: A LP12 with a standard Valhalla power supply and Ittok cannot cost more than about R30 000.00.
 Any more than this is a ripoff.
-Check the serial number as a guideline to see when it was manufactured.
-See this article for an indication of milestone changes.

 Ekos Mk 1 tonearm: As good as the Ekos arm is, earlier versions, notably the Mk1, had problems with the bearing and grease.
 This is impossible to fix locally and owners who had Ekos arms with sticky bearings sent theirs on extended trips to Linn in Scotland.

 Function: Arrange to see the unit yourself and let the owner (a) switch it on – check the startup speed.
-Anything more than five seconds from 0 to 33 means the power supply's capacitors or on their way out, or that the belt is worn out.
+Anything more than five seconds from 0 to 33 means the power supply's capacitors are on their way out, or that the belt is worn out.

 General impression: Ask to listen to at least a few seconds of music you know.
 This will tell if the motor is stable, and if both channels work.